Just click on the headings to go through to the websites

 The Maker’s Atelier produces stylish sewing patterns and an inspirational magazine for discerning dressmakers.

 The Textile Society is a unique forum for textile professionals and enthusiasts.
 The Society promotes the study of textile disciplines and celebrates the history and culture of textiles, both traditional and contemporary.

 Here you will find an extensive range of superb fabrics including some lovely cottons ideal for shibori.
+They carry a vast selection of quality silks, many fabric mixes including bamboo and wool.
 Many qualities are prepared for printing and dyeing.

 Kemtex Educational Supplies (Regency FCB Ltd)